Information Governance - Definitions and Glossary

 GENERAL DATA PROTECTION REGULATIONS (GDPR)

-New legislation which was ratified in 2016 and enforced from 25th May 2018.
+New legislation which was enforced from 25th May 2018.
 GDPR is intended to provide a single set of data protection rules across the EU.
-This legislation will still apply to the UK after Brexit.
-There is more information here: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/
+This legislation is likely to still apply to the UK after Brexit.

 In the context of GDPR, there are 6 lawful bases for processing data.
 For processing to be considered lawful, it must be necessary.
-That is, if you could perform your task without having to use the data but you process the data anyway, that would not be lawful.
-There is more information here: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/
+If you could do your job without using the data but you process the data anyway, that would be illegal.

-In the context of GDPR, a legal obligation is one of the 6 lawful bases for processing personal data.
-This basis should be relied on when you need to process any personal data because of a common law or statutory obligation.
-More information can be found here: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/legal-obligation/
+In the context of GDPR, “legal obligation” is one of the 6 lawful bases for processing personal data.
+This should be relied on when you need to process any personal data because of a common law or statutory obligation.

 In the context of GDPR, “legitimate interest” is one of the 6 lawful bases for processing personal data.
-A legitimate interests assessment (LIA) should be used if this is the basis for processing information.
-Legitimate interests should only be something which people would reasonable expect you to be processing data for.
-More information can be found here: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/legitimate-interests/
+A legitimate interest assessment (LIA) should be used if this is the basis for processing information.
+Legitimate interests should only be something which people would reasonably expect you to be processing data for.

 Data or information is personal when it can be used to identify a living individual.

-An umbrella term to refer to any way in which data can be collected, stored, used or organised.
+An umbrella term to refer to any way in which data can be created, collected, stored, used, shared or organised.

-A process used to ensure that data cannot identify any person without the use of additional data stored separately.
+A process to ensure that data cannot identify any person on its own.
 For example, a person’s name might be replaced with a unique code identifier so that their data can be used for research.
 This isn’t fully anonymous because if the code is linked to their name (additional data) then they can be re-identified.

-In the context of GDPR, a public task is one of the 6 lawful bases for processing personal data.
-As the majority of care providers are not public bodies, you cannot use this basis for processing data.
-If your organisation does count as a public body under FOIA then you can use this basis.
+In the context of GDPR, “public task” is one of the 6 lawful bases for processing personal data.
+You can only use this basis if your organisation counts as a public body under FOIA.

 SPECIAL CATEGORY DATA